magicsandbox-ai/magicsandbox/apps/Docs/publishing.md

 ## Custom Methods

 You can develop your own methods for publishing Magic Apps and Functions.
-Remember, only the keys documented in [Magic Apps](magic-apps) and [Magic Functions](magic-functions) are supported when publishing to the server. magicsandbox.Dev specific keys like `scriptFile` are not supported.
+Remember, only the keys documented in [Magic Apps](magic-apps) and [Magic Functions](magic-functions) are supported when publishing to the server.

 ### Custom Magic App

-Rather than using magicsandbox.Dev, you can create your own Magic App to publish Magic Apps and Functions using [requestPublish](todo).
+Rather than using magicsandbox.Dev, you can create your own Magic App to publish Magic Apps and Functions using [requestPublish](#requestPublish).

 ### Custom Local Development

-You can publish Magic Apps and Functions locally by making a POST request to `https://magicsandbox.ai/publish`.
+You can publish Magic Apps and Functions locally by making a POST request to `magicsandbox.ai/publish`.
 Your request should include the following:

 - URL parameters:
   - `kind`: 'app' or 'function'